First flight's 61st anniversary: When India hosted Yuri Gagarin with floral showers and open arms | Entertainment

 Sixty-one years ago Yuri Gagarin made history by becoming the first man to fly into outer space, and a few months later in 1961 India hosted the Russian cosmonaut with enthusiastic love and warmth.

-Gagarin had commandeered the first manned space flight on April 12, 1961, making a 108-minute orbital flight in his Vostok 1 spacecraft, propelling him into the highest stratosphere of global stardom.
+Gagarin had commanded the first manned space flight on April 12, 1961, making a 108-minute orbital flight in his Vostok 1 spacecraft, propelling him into the highest stratosphere of global stardom.

 In November the same year, he visited India and was received with great warmth and open arms at the Palam airport in Delhi.
 Indians in large numbers cheered and greeted Gagarin and his wife Valentina Goryacheva as they stepped down from the aircraft after landing at Delhi.
 The cosmonaut clapped and waved as he walked down the stairs to reach the tarmac, and Russian children holding Russian-style bouquets were present there to greet him, according to archival footage preserved by British Movietone.
 Dressed in a formal uniform and sporting an elegant cap, he received applause and cheers from Indians to whichever cities he visited during his tour of the country.
 In Delhi, then prime minister Jawaharlal Nehru played host to Gagarin and his wife at his iconic residence -- Teen Murti Bhawan -- in central Delhi. ''#GagarinWorldTour: Almost 7 months after his space adventure, Yuri Gagarin came to India and spent there 8 days. #Gagarin met Jawaharlal Nehru, addressed a huge gathering in Mumbai and received a raucous welcome from an adulating public across India,'' the Russian Embassy in India had tweeted on April 12, 2020.